soupi/rfc/reading_haskell.md

 ## Function Calls - Partial Application

 - We can supply only some of the arguments to a function
-- If we have a function that takes N arguments and we supply K arguments, we'll get a function that takes (N - K) arguments
+- If we have a function that takes N arguments and we supply K arguments, we'll get a function that takes the remaining (N - K) arguments
-- `newIncrement` supplies
+- `newIncrement` supplies two arguments, leaving one

 ```hs
 -- takes 3 arguments, so in this case N = 3